 If there’s one thing we embrace at Coveo, it’s that we can all learn a lot about our customers by going beyond the customer journey and taking a close look at their behaviors and actions.
-After all, it’s those interactions that allow us to meet their ever-elevating expectations in customer service.
+After all, it’s those interactions that allow us to meet their ever-elevating expectations in personalized customer service.
+Customer data and feedback help us understand individual customer needs so we can deliver a truly tailored experience.

 Why Is It Important To Deliver Personalized Customer Service?